Hillaryudechukwu/Little-JavaScript-Book/manuscript/intro.md

   }
 }
 ```

-or inline: `th.appendChild(text)`.
-You will find both ES5 and ES6 code in the book, the former used for not overwhelming the reader at first, the latter used for refactoring later during the exercises.
+or also inline: `th.appendChild(text)`.
+You will find both ES5 and modern JavaScript syntax in the book.

 ## What's the best way for following the examples?

-I suggest experimenting hands-on with the code and not just copy-pasting.
-For writing HTML and JavaScript you can use any text editor.
-Then you can run the pages in a browser.
-You can also use an online tool like [JS Bin](https://jsbin.com) or [CodeSandbox](https://codesandbox.io/).
+I suggest experimenting hands-on with the code proposed thought the book.
+For writing HTML and JavaScript you can use any text editor and then run them in a browser.
+You can also use an online tool like [Js Bin](https://jsbin.com) or [CodeSandbox](https://codesandbox.io/).
+In chapter 11 you'll need `npm` (Node package manager) for installing some tools.
+Make sure to have one of the latest version of [Node.js](https://nodejs.org/en/) installed on your system.
+The `npm` binary is bundled there with Node.js.

 ## Errata and other requests

 This book is not a definitive guide to JavaScript and I might have missed something you'd like to read.
-The nice thing is that I can update the book whenever I want on Leanpub.
-If you want me to cover some topics in more depth feel free to drop me an email at valentino@valentinog.com.
+The nice thing is that I can update the book whenever I want.
+If you want me to cover some topics in depth feel free to drop me an email at valentino@valentinog.com.

 ## About the author

-I've been in love with computers since my mother gave me the first PC when I was 6 years old.
+I've been in love with computers since I was 6 years old.
 In 1999 I was creating the first HTML pages and from there the web became my life.
 Today I help busy companies to embrace this crazy modern JavaScript stuff.
 I do training and consulting on JavaScript, React, Redux.
 Besides JavaScript I'm also active in the Python community.
-I serve as a coach for [Django Girls](https://djangogirls.org/) and I've spoke at Pycon Italia.
+I serve as a coach for [Django Girls](https://djangogirls.org/) and I speak at Pycon Italia.
 Check out [my talks here](https://www.valentinog.com/talks).
 In my spare time you can find me in the countryside near Siena.
 If you want to get in touch for a beer feel free to ping me up at valentino@valentinog.com.
 Fancy reading some stuff about JavaScript or Python?
 Head over [my blog](https://www.valentinog.com/blog/)!

 ## Acknowledgments